Kris Kristofferson has died

 The guy was a mensch.

 His pedigree as a Rhodes scholar always fascinated me.
-Not many of those land a helicopter on Johnny Cash's lawn.
+Not many land a helicopter on Johnny Cash's lawn.

 It's true, but there are more well educated alternative country musicians than one might guess.